IEVS Applicant and Recipient Reports

 The IEVS abstract/report review is not considered complete until the response document is completed.

-EW Responsibility Processing Recipient IEVS Reports
+SSBS Responsibility Processing Recipient IEVS Reports

-The EW MUST take the following steps:
+The SSBS MUST take the following steps:

 • Document in the case journal.